bilyiv/design-patterns-examples/README.md

-# Design patterns in examples
+# Design patterns in PHP examples

 There are the following design patterns:
 * [Strategy](StrategyPattern)